William Martin Leggett: Career in Australia

 In the anti-Irish hysteria following Henry James O'Farrell's attempt on the life of royal visitor Prince Alfred at Clontarf, Sydney, in 1868, William was recruited by the Parkes government to spy on supposed Fenians in the streets and pubs of Glebe, after which he contributed verse and stories to the virulently anti-Catholic Australian Protestant Banner as Campbell, "W.M.C.C." and "Clarence" of the "Theological Observatory".

 Towards the end of 1868 William was given charge of the government school at Eurobodalla, on the south coast of New South Wales, arriving there a few months after the death of poet Charles Harpur.
 He penned nature verse like "A Night-Visit to the Oaks at Eurobodalla", and an ode over Harpur's grave on the hill at Euroma.
 He sent graphic accounts to the Sydney papers describing the floods on the Tuross River, relating how he and his son had fought through the waters to the assistance of Harpur's widow Mary.

 Then in 1870, at Runnymede (now called Runnyford) on the banks of the Buckenbowra River inland from Batemans Bay, William set up a provisional school and, with the aid of sons Rodolph (born 1854) and Alpheus (born 1858), hacked a farm out of the tall timber up the river.
 He called the place Lordsland.
 He continued to send verse to newspapers, corresponded with pioneer geologist William Branwhite Clarke, and sent cranky letters to The Australian Freemason on what he took to be the godless science of Thomas Huxley.

 Royal claims

 William died at Lordsland on 25 April 1878, aged 70, and is probably buried on his property.
 His death certificate records his father as George IV, King of England and his mother as Lady Mary Campbell.
 William's claim to royal blood was not new.
-In 1868 he had tried to persuade Parkes that he was the son of the Duke of Clarence (the future William IV), adopted under royal instruction by Sir Archibald Campbell, Lieutenant-Governor of New Brunswick.
+In 1868, he had tried to persuade Parkes that he was the son of the Duke of Clarence (the future William IV), adopted under royal instruction by Sir Archibald Campbell, Lieutenant-Governor of New Brunswick.
 Other, less spectacular claims – an M.A. from the University of Cambridge, membership of the Dragoon Guards, secretaryship to the Governor General of Canada, a stipendiary magistracy in the West Indies – are not borne out; and the claim in some Canadian sources that he took holy orders in the Anglican Church before he left New Brunswick is contradicted in his own later correspondence.

-William's literary career in Australia would never realise the promise of The Forest Wreath, but his newspaper verse – well crafted, sometimes droll, sometimes darkly visionary – and his lively, opinionated prose mark him as a writer of talent, and one who belongs as much to Australian literature as to that of Canada.